ShivashShetty/CyberGuardianQuestXAI/README.md

 - **CDN Integration**: Optimized global content delivery
 - **Custom Domains**: Full custom domain support

 ### Environment Configuration
+- **.env file**: Required variables:
+	- `MONGODB_URI` - Your MongoDB connection string
+	- `MONGODB_DB_NAME` - Your MongoDB database name
+	- `PORT` - Port for backend server (default: 5000)
+	- `GEMINI_API_KEY` - Your Google Gemini API key (for AI assistant)
 - **Build Optimizations**: Tree shaking and code splitting
 - **Asset Optimization**: Image compression and lazy loading
 - **Security Headers**: Content Security Policy and HTTPS enforcement
+## 🏆 Arcade-Style Scoreboard

+- Each game session is a unique entry, even for the same player name.
+- Scoreboard displays all sessions, sorted by score (highest first).
+- Admins can add or delete entries via the admin dashboard.

+## 🔒 Admin Dashboard

+- Accessible at `/admin` (link in footer).
+- Password: `admin123`
+- Features:
+	- View, add, and delete scoreboard entries
+	- See backend status (MongoDB and AI)
+	- Modern cyber-themed UI matching the main site

+## 🤖 AI Assistant (Google Gemini)

+- `/ask` endpoint uses Google Gemini API for cybersecurity Q&A.
+- API key is stored in `.env` as `GEMINI_API_KEY`.
+- No AI key is hardcoded in the codebase.

+## 🖥️ Frontend Improvements

+- Footer is always at the bottom using flexbox layout.
+- Admin dashboard is accessible via a subtle footer link.

 ## 🤝 Contributing